About Chimpanzee trekking in Budongo Forest reserve

 While some indigenous people poison, create bush fires destroying their environment, hunt chimpanzees for game meat, trade in chimpanzee body parts for rites and ceremonies, others construct traps and kill chimpanzees that intrace on their territory.
 Through unregulated human contacts, negligent disposal of human waste, littering among others, chimpanzees pick up human illnesses and aberrant habits.

-Note: money paid for chimpanzee monitoring in Budongo Forest Reserve go to support conservation of species.
+Note: money paid for chimpanzee monitoring in Budongo Forest Reserve goes to support the conservation of the species.

-Adher to the established chimpanzee tracking rules.
-The rules are meant to consider your as well as those of animals.
+Adhere to the established chimpanzee tracking rules.
+The rules are meant to consider you as well as those of animals.

 Track Budongo chimpanzees under a reputable tour and safari operator.
 Among other things, the permit notes visitor names, age, gender, resident status, date of tracking, time of tracking, cost payable.